 Imagine a world where you don’t need to take out a second mortgage on your home to afford a lawyer.
 But, unfortunately, like most of us, one day will likely need a lawyer, even if it is just for a simple signature to buy a house, and it can get pretty pricy to hire one.
 They can cost hundreds of dollars an hour.

 A California-based company called Blackstone produced software that analyzed 1.5 million legal documents for less than $100,000, which otherwise would have cost hundreds of dollars per document.

 As this AI software gains more traction, it will drive legal prices even lower, and at the same time, you won’t have to sell a kidney to hire a lawyer.

 Doctors are already using machine learning jobs to perform highly complex surgeries.
 Sometimes, the doctor does not even have to be in the same room as the patient.
 For example, when you get a blood test, they use machines to see anything wrong with you.

-Picture going into a doctor’s office, describing your symptoms to the robot and maybe giving a quick blood sample or other tests, and you instantly get a diagnosis.
+Picture going into a doctor’s office, describing your symptoms to the robot, maybe giving a quick blood sample or other tests, and instantly getting a diagnosis.
 This situation may sound like a science fiction Star Trek-type scenario, but in reality, it does not seem too far from what the future may bring.

 If we put in place better learning technology solutions now, we still might have a chance at creating jobs humans can do before artificial intelligence has other plans.